-Arland K. Nichols, Ph.D. (cand.) is President and Founder of the St. John Paul II Foundation.
-After a decade of teaching and leadership at a Catholic college preparatory school and an international nonprofit, Arland launched the St. John Paul II Foundation in 2014.
-Early in his career he became a popular speaker and successful writer while he established the groundwork for the initiatives that would become the St. John Paul II Foundation.
-He is author, with Rev. John Leies of the forthcoming 4th edition of the Handbook on Critical Life Issues published by the National Catholic Bioethics Center.
-Arland earned a B.A. in philosophy from Texas A&M, an M.DIV. in Theology from University of St. Thomas, and is completing a Ph.D. in bioethics from Regina Apostolorum in Rome.
-With the generous support of his wife, Cindy, and their seven children, Arland is blessed to lead the St. John Paul II Foundation as it serves, educates, and supports medical professionals, married couples, and clergy.
+Arland K. Nichols, PhD (cand.) is president and founder of the St. John Paul II Foundation.
+For nearly a decade Arland taught at a Catholic high school and worked at an international nonprofit.
+During those years he became a popular speaker, successful writer, and he established the groundwork for launching the St. John Paul II Foundation.
+Arland earned a BA in philosophy from Texas A&M, an MDiv in Theology from University of St. Thomas, and is completing a PhD in bioethics from Regina Apostolorum in Rome.
+With the generous support of his wife, Cindy, and their eight children, Arland is blessed to lead the St. John Paul II Foundation as it becomes the foremost Catholic non-profit proclaiming the Good News of life and family.

-Susie Lopez is a Conference Coordinator and Team Leader at the St. John Paul II Foundation where she coordinates both Converging Roads and Together in Holiness conferences.
-Susie earned her B.S. in Kinesiology from Texas A&M University.
-After graduation, she moved to Houston and worked as an Event Associate in the philanthropy and alumni relations office at Baylor College of Medicine.
-She is actively involved in the Houston chapter of Young Catholic Professionals and a parishioner of St. Michael the Archangel Catholic Church in the Galleria.
+Susie Lopez is Director of Conference Events at the St. John Paul II Foundation where she oversees and supports the conference team as they plan and execute conferences across the country.
+Susie earned her BS in Kinesiology from Texas A&M University.
+Prior to joining the St. John Paul II Foundation in 2017, she worked at Baylor College of Medicine in the philanthropy and alumni relations office.
+Over the years, she has been involved with the Houston chapter of Young Catholic Professionals and is active in her home parish of St. Joseph Catholic Church in Houston.
 She is grateful and humbled to have the opportunity to use her gifts and talents to enrich the lives touched by the St. John Paul II Foundation.

 Amelia Arth is a Conference Coordinator at the St. John Paul II Foundation.
 She graduated from Franciscan University of Steubenville with a Bachelor of Arts in history and theology and a minor in communications.
 During her time at Franciscan, she worked with the Christian Outreach Office, where she coordinated registration for adult and youth conferences.
 She has been an active member of the Schoenstatt International Movement since her youth and has a deep passion for building up society through the teachings of the Church.
 Amelia is thankful and humbled to be an instrument for the continued proclamation of good news about life and family.

 Amy Norris is the Administrative Coordinator for the St. John Paul II Foundation where she assists the President and team in support of the overall mission and work of the Foundation.
 She graduated from Texas A&M University with a bachelor’s degree in Business Marketing and minor in History.
 She brings experience from various roles in marketing and events, most recently from Houston Country Club.
-After a pilgrimage to Krakow, Poland for World Youth Day 2016, she is humbled by the opportunity to join the Foundation and dedicate her time to further the mission of the sanctity of life and family that was characterized by the life of St. John Paul II.
+After a pilgrimage to Krakow, Poland for World Youth Day, she is grateful for the opportunity to join the Foundation and its mission of promoting the sanctity of life and family, characterized by the life and teachings of St. John Paul II.

 Mary Caprio received a B.A. in nursing from the University of Texas Health Science Center and an M.A. in Nursing from Loyola University.
 She worked in clinical settings for over 20 years caring for persons with HIV/AIDS, disorders and trauma.
 She earned an M.A. in Theology from Franciscan University and M.T.S. from Pontifical John Paul II Institute on Marriage and Family with an emphasis in bioethics.
 Mary is adjunct faculty at University of St. Thomas in both the theology and nursing programs and is a Certified Fertility Care Practitioner for the Creighton Model System.
 Mary is the Pastoral Associate in charge of evangelization and administration at St. Michael the Archangel Catholic Church, and is a great asset to the team as an Associate Fellow.

 Arland Nichols is president and founder of the St. John Paul II Foundation.
 For nearly a decade Arland taught at a Catholic high school and worked at an international nonprofit.
 During those years he became a popular speaker, successful writer, and he established the groundwork for launching the St. John Paul II Foundation.
-Arland earned a B.A. in philosophy from Texas A&M, an M.DIV. in Theology from University of St. Thomas, and is completing a Ph.D. in bioethics from Regina Apostolorum in Rome.
-With the generous support of his wife, Cindy, and seven children, Arland is blessed to lead the St. John Paul II Foundation as it becomes the foremost Catholic non-profit proclaiming the Good News of life and family.
+Arland earned a BA in philosophy from Texas A&M, an MDiv in Theology from University of St. Thomas, and is completing a PhD in bioethics from Regina Apostolorum in Rome.
+With the generous support of his wife, Cindy, and their eight children, Arland is blessed to lead the St. John Paul II Foundation as it becomes the foremost Catholic non-profit proclaiming the Good News of life and family.